 3 Use Cases for Sales Video Messaging Beyond Direct Sales Prospecting

-While the use of personalized video messaging throughout the sales process has been gaining traction over the past couple of years, the recent work-from-home mandates have only accelerated the importance of delivering personalized messages to prospects.
+While the use of personalized video messages throughout the sales process has been gaining traction over the past couple of years, the new reality of virtual selling has only accelerated the importance of delivering personalized messages to prospects.

 Many sales leaders are beginning to recognize the importance of video to build relationships and nurture prospects through their buyer’s journey, but the impact of video extends beyond those use cases.